-"Can't beat her for flavor."
+"Can't beat the girl for flavor."
 "Can't beat her for sugar."

-Sarah slid a long, sharp knife from a drawer and, with intense anticipation, cut the girl in two.
+Sarah slid a long, sharp knife from a drawer and, with intense anticipation of the pleasure to come, cut the girl in two.
+LAST NAME.

-5.

-WOMEN ARE EAGER TO TALK TO ME WHEN THEY HEAR MY LAST NAME.
 MONEY?
-THEY CHUCKLE AND ASK THE SAME QUESTION: WHO NAMED ME THAT OR IF ANYBODY DID.
+THEY SNIGGER AND ASK THE SAME QUESTIONS: WHO NAMED ME THAT OR IF ANYBODY DID.
 IF I MADE IT UP TO MAKE MYSELF FEEL IMPORTANT OR WAS I A GAMBLER OR THIEF OR SOME OTHER KIND OF CROOK THEY SHOULD WATCH OUT FOR?
 WHEN I TELL THEM MY WHOLE NAME, FIRST AND LAST, THEY SCREAM WITH LAUGHTER AND SAY: THERE AIN'T NO SUCH THING.
 ALL MONEY IS FAKE.
-NO END OF PLEASANT TALK AFTER THAT AND IT'S ENOUGH TO KEEP OUR FRIENDSHIP GOING WAY AFTER IT'S DRIED UP JUST SO THEY CAN MAKE LAME JOKES: HEY, MONEY, HOW YOU MAKING IT?
+NO END OF EASY TALK AFTER THAT AND IT'S ENOUGH TO KEEP OUR FRIENDSHIP GOING WAY AFTER IT'S DRIED UP JUST SO THEY CAN MAKE LAME JOKES: HEY, MONEY, HOW YOU TRUTHFULLY, OTHER THAN A FEW MUNEX OPPORTUNITIE WOMEN ARE EAGER TO TALK TO ME WHEN THEY HEAR MY LAST NAME.
+MONEY?
+THEY SNIGGER AND ASK THE SAME QUESTIONS: WHO NAMED ME THAT OR IF ANYBODY DID.
+IF I MADE IT UP TO MAKE MYSELF FEEL IMPORTANT OR WAS I A GAMBLER OR THIEF OR SOME OTHER KIND OF CROOK THEY SHOULD WATCH OUT FOR?
+WHEN I TELL THEM MY WHOLE NAME, FIRST AND LAST, THEY SCREAM WITH LAUGHTER AND SAY: THERE AIN'T NO SUCH THING.
+ALL MONEY IS FAKE.
+NO END OF EASY TALK AFTER THAT AND IT'S ENOUGH TO KEEP OUR FRIENDSHIP GOING WAY AFTER IT'S DRIED UP JUST SO THEY CAN MAKE LAME JOKES: HEY, MONEY, HOW YOU MAKING IT?
 HEY, MONEY!
 GOT SOME?
 MONEY, COME ON OVER HERE.
 YOU OWE ME.
-TRUTHFULLY, OTHER THAN A FEW QUICK OPPORTUNITIES, I'VE KNOWN ONLY FOUR WOMEN.
-THREE OF THEM WERE SERIOUS RELATIONSHIPS AND I LIKED THE SMALL BREAKABLE THING INSIDE EACH ONE.
+TRUTHFULLY, OTHER THAN A FEW QUICK OPPORTUNITIES Some Street girls in IN LOTUS AND KENTUCKY, I'VE KNOWN ONLY FOUR WOMEN.
+THREE OF THEM WERE SHORT BUT HALF-WAY SERIOUS RELATIONSHIPS AND I LIKED THE SMALL BREAKABLE THING INSIDE EACH ONE.
 WHATEVER THEIR PERSONALITY, SMARTS OR LOOKS, SOMETHING SOFT LAY INSIDE EACH.
 LIKE A BIRD'S BREASTBONE, SHAPED AND CHOSEN TO WISH ON.
 A LITTLE V, THINNER THAN BONE AND BARELY HINGED, THAT I COULD BREAK WITH A FOREFINGER IF I WANTED TO, BUT NEVER DID.
 WANT TO, I MEAN.
 KNOWING IT WAS THERE, HIDING FROM ME, WAS ENOUGH.